swindonweb® home make this my homepage

 George Harrison and Ringo Starr at Abbey Road studios

-"It was an amazing period to be involved in," said Sir George, who can often be seen shopping in Highworth, just three miles from his home in Coleshill, where he has lived since 1964.
+"It was an amazing period to be involved in," said Sir George, who, up until his death in March 2016, could often be seen shopping in Highworth, just three miles from his home in Coleshill, where he had lived since 1964.

 "Each song and its contents was innovative in every sense.
 And you could tell at the time it was going to be something special."